Fiat Mirafiori: History

 The first model that would have been produced was the Fiat 700, a project left unfinished due to the outbreak of the Second World War.
 Car production really started only in 1947 with the second series of the Fiat 500 B “Topolino” and the relocation of the lines of the Fiat 1100, previously built at the Lingotto factory.

-On 5 March 1943 a workers' strike began in the workshop 19 of the factory.
-In a few days 100,000 workers crossed their arms: it was the first major worker rebellion that would soon spread to all the factories in Northern Italy.
-Passed into history as the "strikes of March 1943", it marked the beginning of the collapse of the fascist regime and represented the first vocal episode of the anti-fascist resistance.
+On 5 March 1943 a workers' strike began in workshop 19 of the factory.
+Within days some 100,000 workers had downed tools in what became the first major worker rebellion under the Fascist regime, soon spreading to factories across Northern Italy.
+Remembered as the strikes of March 1943, the movement contributed to the collapse of the regime and is regarded as an early episode of the anti-fascist resistance.

 Seriously damaged by air raids during the Second World War, the factory was rebuilt and expanded with a development project that culminated with the doubling of capacity, completed in 1958.

 Starting from the post-war period, the design of the most advanced Fiat products (cars, industrial vehicles, aeronautical engines, aircraft, etc.) was concentrated in the office building and the plant became the site of the greatest industrial development in Turin (new welfare, and inevitably also of great social tensions).

 In 1956 the expansion called "Mirafiori-Sud" was inaugurated, where the activities of sheet metal stamping and mechanical machining (engines and gearboxes) were located and expanded, while in the original area (now called Mirafiori-Nord) there remained the paving, the painting, the assembly, the finishing and the test track, as well as minor workings.